 procedure, your blood glucose level may drop so low that your regular

-medications (which lower your glucose level) may not be necessary.
+medicines (which lower your glucose level) may not be needed.
 Talk to your

 doctors about the type and severity of your diabetes, as well as which